Ashwagandhae/dateo-fun-remover/README.md

 ### Impossible equations removal

 The solver removes all equations impossible to solve equations, removing equations like `0 ^ -1`.
 This removal only happens when the input numbers reveal themselves as "immune" to all functions (square root, factoral, summation), because numbers without immunity may become possible when combined with those functions.
 In practice, all negative numbers and equations with only negative numbers have immunity, leading to a significant speedup with many negative numbers.

+### Immune node functions removal

+The solver removes all functions from nodes that are immune to all functions, leading to a significant speedup with any number of negative numbers.

 ### Conversion to instructions list